Male Breast Reduction in Minneapolis – St. Paul

 Gynecomastia surgery is a highly individualized procedure and you should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.
-This procedure is a good option for you if:nYou are physically healthy and of relatively normal weightnYou have realistic expectationsnYour breast development has stabilizednYou are bothered by the feeling that your breasts are too largenAdolescents may benefit from surgery, although secondary procedures may be needed in the future should breast development continue.
-Surgical correction of gynecomastia is best performed on:nnMen whose condition cannot be corrected through alternative medical treatmentsnHealthy individuals who do not have a life-threatening illness or medical conditions that can impair healingnNon-smokers and non-drug usersnMen with a positive outlook and specific goals in mind for improving the physical symptoms of gynecomastia
+This procedure is a good option for you if you are bothered by the feeling that your breasts are too large and are generally healthy and cleared for surgery.
+Surgical correction of gynecomastia is best performed on men whose condition cannot be corrected through alternative medical treatments, healthy individuals who do not have a life-threatening illness or medical conditions that can impair healing, non-smokers and non-drug users, and men with a positive outlook and specific goals in mind.

 What to expect during your consultation?

 The success and safety of your gynecomastia procedure depends very much on your complete candidness during your consultation.
 You’ll be asked a number of questions about your health, desires, and lifestyle.
 Be prepared to discuss why you want the surgery, your expectations, and desired outcome, any medical conditions or drug allergies, use of current medications, vitamins, herbal supplements, alcohol, tobacco, and drugs including steroids, and previous surgeries.
 Dr. Rocheford may also evaluate your general health status and any pre-existing health conditions or risk factors, perform diagnostic testing to determine the underlying cause of gynecomastia - this may include testing of your endocrine function - examine your breasts and may take detailed measurements of their size and shape, skin quality, placement of your nipples and areolas.